camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 ```
 This includes a `custom-module/module.js` file.
 The path is relative to the `app/cockpit` folder in the Camunda webapp .war file.

-You can find a complete example about how to use `customScripts` to develop a Cockpit Plugin in the [Camunda Platform examples repository](https://github.com/camunda/camunda-bpm-examples/tree/master/cockpit/cockpit-cats).
+You can find a complete example about how to use `customScripts` to develop a Cockpit Plugin in the [Camunda 7 examples repository](https://github.com/camunda/camunda-bpm-examples/tree/master/cockpit/cockpit-cats).

 ## Legacy Custom Scripts

-Custom Scripts created for Camunda Platform 7.13 or earlier can be included using the `requireJsConfig` property to the `app/cockpit/scripts/config.js`.
+Custom Scripts created for Camunda 7.13 or earlier can be included using the `requireJsConfig` property to the `app/cockpit/scripts/config.js`.
 You can include these custom scripts using the custom [requireJS configuration](https://requirejs.org/docs/api.html#config).

 ```Javascript
 export default {